Braxton Family Values

 Braxton Family Values (abbreviated BFV) is an American reality television series that airs on WE tv and premiered on April 12, 2011.
-It chronicles the lives of the Braxton sisters—Toni, Traci, Towanda, Trina and Tamar and their mother, Evelyn.
+It chronicled the lives of the Braxton sisters—Toni, Traci, Towanda, Trina and Tamar and their mother, Evelyn.

 Braxton Family Values had received favorable reviews from critics and has been recognized as a "guilty pleasure" by several media outlets.
 The fourth season was the most watched season with 1.5 million total viewers, up 8% compared to the previous seasons.

 The show's spin-off series, Tamar & Vince, aired on WE tv from 2012 to 2017.